richardalbee/legopython/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-LegoPython was concieved to facilitate and standardize internal tooling efforts, supporting hundreds of internal scripts and multiple internal applications.
-LegoPython embodies component-based development; by developing and iterating upon reusable modules, we have more building blocks to use in the future.
-This template is stripped down to the core, nonpropriatary, application-level features.
+LegoPython was concieved to facilitate and standardize internal tooling efforts, initially structuring business processes for many internal applications and hundreds of resulting internal scripts.
+LegoPython embodies component-based development; by developing and iterating upon reusable modules, others can build upon our progress.
+This template is stripped down to the core, nonpropriatary, application-level features for use across  organizations.
+Currently, LegoPython is focused on API, AWS, and Database scripting although other data interfaces would also be supported.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With